wulfsberg/angular-material-kickstart/README.md

     ng build --prod --base-href=[path-to-app]

 where `[path-to-app]` is the address your web app is deployed to on the server (typically the **.war** name).
-This overrides the `<base href="/">` in `index.html`, ensuring that relative file names are picked up from the correct path.
+This overrides the `<base href="/">` in `index.html`, ensuring that relative file names are based upon the correct root path.

 (As mentioned above, I recommend setting this command up as a script in the `package.json`, to avoid typos and ensure consistency).